 Based on the flying wing concept, the B-2 has no vertical tail surfaces.
-The smoothly blended "fuselage" section accommodates two flight crew and two large weapon bays side by side in the lower centerbody.
-These bays contain rotary launchers or bomb rack assemblies capable of carrying a total weapons load of
+The smoothly blended "fuselage" section accommodates two flight crew and two large weapons bays side by side in the lower centerbody.
+These bays contain rotary launchers or bomb rack assemblies capable of carrying a total weapons load of 40,000 lb.

 Four nonafterburning turbofan engines are mounted in pairs within the wing structure, with scalloped overwing intake ducts and shielded over-wing trailing-edge nozzles.
-The aircraft has a quadruple-redundant fly-by-wire digital flight-control system, actuating moving surfaces at the wing trailing edges that combine alle-ron, elevator, and rudder functions.
-A landing gear track of 40 ft enables the B-2 to use any runway that can handle a Boeing 727 airliner.
+The aircraft has a quadruple-redundant fly-by-wire digital flight-control system, actuating moving surfaces at the wing trailing edges that combine aile-ron, elevator, and rudder functions.
+A landing gear track of 40 ft. enables the B-2 to use any runway that can handle a Boeing 727 airliner.

 B-2A.
 B-2 production represents three successive blocks of capability.
 Block 10 aircraft carried B83 nuclear bombs or 16 Mk 84 2,000-lb conventional munitions.
-Block 20 aircraft additionally carried the B61/7 and B61/11 nuclear gravity bombs, as well as two GPS-Aided Munitions (GAMs), the GBU-37 and GBU-36B, on two rotary launcher assemblies, providing an interim, near-precision strike capability.
-All Block 10 and 20 aircraft have now been upgraded to Block 30.
+Block 20 aircraft additionally carried the B61/7 and B61/11 nuclear gravity bombs, as well as two types of duced TF33 turbofans, providing increased unrefueled range, and improved defensive armament.
+First flown July 1960, 102 were built, with deliveries between May 1961 and October 1962.